6 captivating things to do in Coonamble and the Pilliga in NSW

 Just off the main street of Coonamble, you will find the Museum Under the Bridge.

-The building was formerly the Police barracks and comes complete with the original Police stables.
+The building was the former colonial police station and barracks and comes complete with the original Police stables.
 Many of the displays will take you back in time to the beginnings of Policing in the area.

 Built in 1886, the Museum Under the Bridge has an excellent collection of memorabilia.
 Items on display include the dock from the old Coonamble Courthouse, household goods, photographs, clothing, and descriptions of the history of the area.